-2. To highlight them, click once on the first folder, then hold down the “Shift” key and click once on the last folder, if the folders are in a particular sequence.
-If they’re not in a particular sequence, hold down the “Command” key whilst clicking once on the folder you wish to rename.
+2. To highlight them, click once on the first folder, then hold down the Shift key and click once on the last folder if the folders are in a particular sequence.
+If they’re not in a particular sequence, hold down the Command key whilst clicking on the folders you wish to rename.

 3. To get the option to rename, right-click on the highlighted folders.